top of page

 International Round:

-Students will have 7 days to answer and submit their response.
+Students have 7 days to answer and submit their response.
 Responses must be in an essay format (see our Guidelines and Rules for more details) and submitted to a Typeform link we will send.

 The Olympiad is fully online and designed for individual participants.